 For example, if you’re selling a physical product and your customers can try it on before they buy it, then the speed of delivery is likely essential.

 If your products are digital or intangible (like an ebook), then speed may not matter as much because the customer isn’t waiting for anything.

 So don’t just blindly copy these KPIs from another company; instead, use them to create a list of metrics that makes sense for your business.

-With this post, our goal was to help you better understand the metrics that matter most in your eCommerce marketplace business.
+With this post, we aimed to help you better understand the metrics that matter most in your ecommerce branding.
 We’ve identified KPIs that will help you evaluate your platform’s performance and ensure it’s on track for success.

 These KPIs can be used as benchmarks against competitors or other marketplace platforms to see where they stand in growth or decline over time.
 Using these metrics, we hope you’ll identify trends sooner than later and take proactive measures as needed.